|Lane Filtering - State Matrix|

 (4) - not permitted in bicycle, bus or tram lanes, between vehicles and the kerb, or on roundabouts.

 (5) - not permitted between the edge of the road and other vehicles.
 Not permitted next to parked cars.

-(6) - special rules for filtering on road shoulders and in emergency lanes
+(6) - unique and nationally inconsistent rules for filtering on road shoulders and in emergency lanes

 |Lane Filtering - Background and History|